versx/WhMgr/README.md

 Upload Discord emojis that are in the emojis folder.
 7.)
 Start WhMgr.exe as Administrator privileges.

+*Notes:
-*Note: Upon starting, database tables will be automatically created if `enableSubscriptions` is set to `true`.
+- Upon starting, database tables will be automatically created if `enableSubscriptions` is set to `true`.
 Emoji icons are also created upon connecting to Discord.*
+- DM notifications can be sent to users based on

 ## TODO: